 Sports Collectors Digest has a huge clue to the 1956 mystery: Bowman’s owner, Jacob Warren Bowman (who went by his middle name, Warren), had built a bubblegum and trading card empire, lost it once, regained it again through creativity and determination, but he was something of a serial entrepreneur all his life.
 He’d been in one business or another since the start of World War I, so by 1952, he was 57 years old, possibly ready to retire, and definitely ready to make a change.
 He probably didn’t know all of the details of what Topps was up to in 1951 and 1952, but he knew Topps was going to be a fierce competitor, and he saw an opportunity to go out on top.
 So in April 1952, he sold his company to Haelan Laboratories, another Philadelphia-based company.

 At the time of the deal, Haelan was buying the market leader in baseball cards.
 But by the end of 1952, Topps had overtaken them.
 In 1952 it was a close race.
 But in 1953, Topps outsold Bowman almost 3 to 1 in spite of Bowman issuing a landmark set that year.

-Bowman and Topps spent the early 1950s entangled in legal battles over the contracts permitting players to appear on their cards, a ruling now known as the right of publicity.
+Bowman and Topps spent the early 1950s entangled in a landmark legal case over the contracts permitting players to appear on their cards, a ruling now known as the right of publicity.
 Both companies had habits of signing the same players to “exclusive” contracts, and it was better PR to sue each other than to sue the players.
 As a result, both companies spent about $100,000 a year fighting each other.
 Keep in mind that prior to 1954, no company had ever sold a million dollars’ worth of cards in a year.
-So the legal battle represented significant overhead.
+So the legal battles represented significant overhead.

-On top of the cost of the legal battles, both companies were experimenting with expensive new printing technologies to try to win in the marketplace.
+On top of the cost of the legal battle, both companies were experimenting with expensive new printing technologies to try to win in the marketplace.
 This was great for consumers and produced something of a golden era for cards.
 But it was terrible for profits.